WTCM (AM): 1980s

 In 1980, Les Biederman traded WPBN-TV to US Tobacco for stock, and became its largest individual shareholder.

 In 1982, after years of planning, engineering and FCC permitting, a major change was made to WTCM, which had since started simulcasting with WTCM-FM.
 The station was moved to its current frequency of 580 kHz and boosted power to 2,500 watts daytime.
+The first overnight DJ was Colleen (Janson) Wares.

 The 1400 frequency was donated to a local church, who made the station Traverse City's first religious station, WLJN (We Lift Jesus' Name).
 WLJN broadcast from the original WTCM studio on Morgan Hill ("Radio Hill" to the locals), at the base of the 1400 kHz tower.

 Les Biederman still considered AM radio to be "the" signal and made many long-term plans to make WTCM the dominant signal in the region, leaving implementation to his son, Ross.

-Many current-day and long-run WTCM air staffers began association with the stations in this "rebirth" period including Dave Gauthier (who had worked there briefly in the 1970s), Carey Carlson, Ryan Dobry, Ron Jolly, and Jack O'Malley.
+Many current-day and long-run WTCM air staffers began association with the stations in this "rebirth" period including Dave Gauthier (who had worked there briefly in the 1970s), Carey Carlson, Ryan Dobry, Ron Jolly, Colleen Wares and Jack O'Malley.

 Lin McNett ("Michael O'Shea") returned from other out-of-state broadcast employment for a second and long standing stint.

 Les Biederman died in 1986 after enjoying much of his leisure time on his boat "Happy Days".

 In the late 1980s, WTCM (and other AMs) were struggling.
 Although he has Democratic leanings, Ross Biederman decided to start airing Rush Limbaugh's program because he thought it would help ratings, and made the station full-time news/talk.